-What is Food Technology?: Course Fees 2025, Subjects, Top Colleges, Admissions
+What is Food Technology?: Fees 2025, Subjects, Top Colleges, Admissions

 Vidhi JainContent Writer

-Food Technology courses after 12th provide the students with detailed knowledge of the application of scientific knowledge, engineering fundamentals, and technology in the selection, processing, production, packaging, and distribution of food and beverage products.
-The syllabus covered in Food Technology classes strongly focuses on providing healthy, nutritious, and delicious food to the growing population.
-Along with theory-based learning, students are also given hands-on training through lab work and informative workshops.
+Food Technology courses after 12th teach students about the application of scientific knowledge, engineering fundamentals, and technology in the selection, processing, production, packaging, inspection, and distribution of food and beverage products.
+The subjects taught in Food Technology classes strongly focus on providing healthy, nutritious and delicious food to the growing population.
+Students receive hands-on training through lab work and informative workshops in addition to theory-based classroom learning.

 -